sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

     configuration: '$(buildConfiguration)'
 ```

-Note :  Variable used in these script are set as variables within Azure DevOps within a [Variable Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml) , these values are stored inside Azure KeyVault for security purposes.

 For github this leverages the PR trigger which has been added inside the yml file .
 For azure devops though , you have to do it via the step described earlier (branches-> branch policy)